-It is important that you are prepared for any unforeseen circumstances that may happen while traveling with your vehicle.
+It is important that you are prepared with a Emergency Kit for Your Car for any unforeseen circumstances that may happen while traveling with your vehicle.

 You just never really know when you will get stranded out in the middle of nowhere.